Student Guide

 A full study load is approximately 1600 hours per academic year which equals to 60 ECTS (= 60 cr).
 We expect incoming exchange students to study full time while at Aalto and to pass the courses with good grades.
 Full workload at Aalto is 30 ECTS credits for one semester.

-The laboratory safety entity will be completed fully online in the beginning of the exchange semester.
+Both of the courses are completed fully online.
+More information will follow before the exchange semester starts and also during the orientation.
 The contents concern basic safety matters that might already be familiar to you.
-All the students in the School of Chemical Engineering are required to pass Laboratory Safety in order to be eligible to attend the courses and to have access to the school facilities.
-Laboratory Safety will be recorded in Aalto University transcript of records without ECTS credits.
+All the students in the School of Chemical Engineering are required to pass Laboratory Safety in order to be eligible to attend the courses and to have access to the school building.

 Orientation course